katieyuan21/mp-dep/README.md

 # mp-dep
-Counter of partially independent &amp; fully embedded structures
+Counter of partially independent &amp; fully embedded structures in this MP

 Linux commands to call the counter and store the results with headings: